In spite of PVH Corp.'s (NYSE:PVH) recent upswing, most analysts remain bearish. - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.15, PVH has a forward annual dividend rate of 0.15.
+According to the company, the forward annual dividend rate for PVH is 0.15, from 0.15 in the trailing year.
 Against a Trailing Annual Dividend Yield of 0.17%, it implies a Forward Annual Dividend Yield of 0.17%.
 The current Payout Ratio is 5.00% for PVH, which recently paid a dividend on Mar 28, 2023 with an ex-dividend date of Mar 06, 2023.
 Stock splits for the company last occurred on Oct 09, 1991 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-As of right now, 15 analysts gave their recommendation on the stock of the company.
+There are 15 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $1.93 for the current quarter, with a high estimate of $2.03 and a low estimate of $1.83, while EPS last year was $1.94.
 The consensus estimate for the next quarter is $2.26, with high estimates of $2.92 and low estimates of $1.91.

 Analysts are recommending an EPS of between $10.2 and $9.84 for the fiscal current year, implying an average EPS of $10.04.
 EPS for the following year is $11.29, with 16 analysts recommending between $12.15 and $10.21.